Leezamiranda/CSPB2270-Final-Project/readme.md

 ## Submission
-In order to submit your assignment, paste your GitHub repository link into the INGInious item for Assignment-0 provided on Canvas.
-Make sure you do submit your assignment prior to the deadline specified on Canvas.
+In order to submit your assignment, paste your GitHub repository link into the INGInious item for Assignment-0 provided on Moodle.
+Make sure you do submit your assignment prior to the deadline specified on Moodle.
 INGInious will pull the files from `code_1` and `app_1` directories and grade them using the same set of test cases as given in `test_preview.cpp`.